CityOfPhiladelphia/oopa-notice-experiment/README.md

 ## Directory structure

 * `preprocessing` contains scripts to clean raw data into files for randomization and/or analysis.
 * `randomization` contains scripts to generate treatment assignments for properties in the city and checks balance.
+The randomization plan is [here](randomization/README.md).
 * `analysis` contains
     * Pre-experiment exploration of data and power calculations, and
     * Scripts to merge outcome data and randomization data, and measure the effects of the experimental treatments.